Fifth Contemporary Drug Problems Conference

 Delegates are invited to submit abstracts (maximum 300 words) online by 1 March, 2019 (Australian Eastern Standard Time).
 Participation is limited and preference will be given to abstracts that directly address the conference theme.
 Abstracts will be reviewed by the conference committee and delegates will be notified of the outcome of their submission in early April, 2019.

-Hosted by Contemporary Drug Problems, the Law Faculty, Monash University (Australia), the National Drug Research Institute, Curtin University (Australia), the Centre for Alcohol and Drug Research, Aarhus University (Denmark), the Centre for Population Health, Burnet Institute (Australia) and the Department of Science and Technology Studies, Rensselaer Polytechnic Institute (USA), this conference will bring together leading international researchers in drug use and addiction studies from a range of research disciplines and methods – both qualitative and quantitative.
+Hosted by Contemporary Drug Problems, the Law Faculty, Monash University (Australia), the National Drug Research Institute, Curtin University (Australia), the Centre for Alcohol and Drug Research, Aarhus University (Denmark), the Behaviours and Health Risks Program, Burnet Institute (Australia) and the Department of Science and Technology Studies, Rensselaer Polytechnic Institute (USA), this conference will bring together leading international researchers in drug use and addiction studies from a range of research disciplines and methods – both qualitative and quantitative.

 The conference committee comprises: